Tour York Brewery and Taste Beer Brewed Within the Ancient City Walls

-The last tour of the day is at 5pm, the perfect time for a bit of beer education followed by a drink in their bar.The Foodie Travel Guide
+The last tour of the day is at 5pm.
+After a day spent seeing the sights of York, it felt likethe perfect time for a bit of beer education followed by a relaxed drink in the brewery tap.

 Brewing in York

-The brewery site was built in the late 16th century, and most notably, was the birthplace of Joseph Hansom, the inventor of the Hansom Cab (you can see one on display in the York’s Castle Museum).
+The brewery site near Micklegate dates back to the late 16th century.
+Interestingly, it was the birthplace of Joseph Hansom, the inventor of the Hansom Cab (you can see one on display in the York’s Castle Museum).

-Take a Brewery Tour
+Take a Tour of York Brewery

-There’s a handy gallery above the brew house and a viewing panel into the fermenting room, visitors on the guided brewery tours can see the brewing process in action and experience all the sounds and smells.
+There’s a handy gallery above the brew house and a viewing panel into the fermenting room so visitors on the guided brewery tour can see the brewing process in action and experience all the sounds and smells along the way.